bensoille/medicine_devops_challenge/WORK_SUMMARY.md

 More over, this is the lightest case, where there is only one patient who requests tabs.
 This _3 workers needed estimation_ is for 1 patient only...

+In order to overcome this decoupling need, _Kubernetes Jobs_ can be launched on demand.
+These jobs allocations would be handled by cluster orchestrator.

 ## Auto scaling
 As demonstrated, the whole facility has to lever some autoscaling features (provided by _Kubernetes_) and scale correctly without any human action.